gertsonderby/dragonworld/rescue-flier.md

 At one time, being lost at sea, in mountains, or other wilderness meant almost certain death.
 Some militaries or equivalent would mount expeditions to try and find overdue groups, but the expertise was limited, as were resources.

 Civil defense patrols for forest fires and other natural disasters were first formed as civil services became more codified and part of developing societal structures.
-Generally comprised of experiences wilderness rangers, both winged and not, these groups took on the responsibility of search and rescue when people went missing.
+Generally comprised of experiences wilderness rangers, these groups took on the responsibility of search and rescue when people went missing.
 Coast guards, tasked with handling shipping and order in coastal regions were formed around the same time, and soon began taking up the task of attempting to relieve distressed ships.
 These functions evolved and were gradually expanded into the plethora of current organizations.

 Advancing technology made relief more effective and search more likely to succeed, allowing the rescue flights to garner the reputation they enjoy today.